Andy4495/AY3891x/README.md

     Note that as of version 1.1.0 of the library, the `Notes[]` array in AY3891x_sounds.h is defined as `PROGMEM`.
 This will require minor changes to any sketches which include this file and use the `Notes[]` array.
 See example programs 3 and 5.

 3. Instantiate the object.
 There are two forms of the constructor.

-The first one supports all of the chip's interface pins.
-The second one allows for a slightly simplified format when using only the minimal pins necessary to interface with the chip.
+    This first form supports all of the chip's interface pins.
+Use the enumeration `AY3891x::NO_PIN` for any of the optional signals `A9`, `A8`, `RESET` or `CLOCK` required by the constructor that are not connected.

     ```C++
     AY3891x(byte DA7, byte DA6, byte DA5, byte DA4,